inkdex/inkdex.github.io/src/faq.md

 <details>
   <summary>Answer</summary>

 Some titles may have several chapter groups, resulting in duplicate versions of the same chapter.

-You can make it so Paperback limits it to one version per chapter:
+You can configure Paperback to limit this to one version per chapter:

-- Open the title view, so that the chapter list is displaying.
+- Open the title view so that the chapter list is displayed.

 <!-- TODO: Add image -->

-- Tap the _ellipsis (...)_.
+- Tap the _ellipsis icon (...)_ → **_Manage Version Priority_**.

 <div align="center">
     <img src="/v0.9/ellipsis-within-chapter-listing.avif" alt="Chapter List Ellipsis" width="300" />
 </div>

-- Select **_Manage Version Priority_**.

 <div align="center">
     <img src="/v0.9/ellipsis-menu-pop-up.avif" alt="Ellipsis Menu Pop-Up - Manage Version Priority" width="300" />